KiloTango/hylia-gogokilotango/src/posts/weekly-roundup-2019-q4-w5.md

 ## Next week then?

 So writing this halfway through the week feels like cheating but in what I have left, the goal is to be a little more gentle with myself, scale back what I'm doing slightly and try to actually recover as opposed to my previous tactic of claiming to do that while simultaneously beating myself up for being so lazy as to actually take the evening off after doing a full day's work.
-I know, the sheer idleness right?
+I know, _the sheer idleness_, right??
 Awful.

-Whoever needs to hear it, you don't have to be doing all the things, all the time.
+Anyway, whoever needs to hear it, you don't have to be doing all the things, all the time.
 Rest is important too. _You_ are important too.
 The weather is getting cruel, so be even more kind to yourself.

 Good luck.